G.E.T.

 changes markedly as we enter this high-desert range.
 Gone from

-the surface are the sturdy granites, gneisses, and schists that
+the surface environment are the sturdy granites, gneisses, and

-form the heart and character of the Pinalenos, Santa Teresas,
+schists that form the heart and character of the Pinaleņos, Santa

-and other sky island ranges, replaced instead by the cobbly sedimentary
+Teresas, and other sky island ranges, replaced instead by the

-area, a fact that has not gone unnoticed by mining interests over
+is abundant in this area, a fact that has not gone unnoticed by

-the years.
-In 2005, the Phelps-Dodge Corporation (now Freeport-McMoRan)
+mining interests over the years.
+In 2005, the Phelps-Dodge Corporation

-permanent transformation of the town's very soul.
-And so our route
+some ways a transformation of the town's very soul.
+And so our

-looks on from afar, offering vantages from this range of the distant
+route looks on from afar, offering vantages from this range of

 In essence,

-this segment is a lead-in to the historic Safford-Morenci Trail
+this segment is a lead-in to the historic Old Safford-Morenci

-which we explore in Segment 13.
-Along with Segment 14, these three
+Trail which we explore in Segment 13.
+Along with Segment 14, these

-- make for a good 3-5 day section hike physically linking the
+for a good 3-5 day section hike physically linking the Safford

-Safford area with Morenci and the historic mining town of Clfton.
+area with Morenci and the historic mining town of Clfton.
+Segment

-Segment 12 here offers the fewest water sources of the three.
+12 here offers the fewest water sources of the three.
+Be sure

-Be sure to carry an adequate supply out of Solomon, as Rattlesnake
+to carry an adequate supply out of Safford, and consider detouring

 ROUTE